 From the registered data, it is possible to observe that fatty acids extracted after pretreatment were greater than those without pretreatment, confirming the effectiveness of this phase.
-Moreover, it can be observed that fatty acids of which N.gaditiana is richer are heptadecanoic acid, palmitoleic acid and first of all eicosapentaenoic acid.
+Moreover, it can be observed that fatty acids of which N.gaditana is richer are heptadecanoic acid, palmitoleic acid and first of all eicosapentaenoic acid.

 4. Conclusions

 Recently many studies have been done to increase lipid extraction yields from microalgae pretreating biomass before the extraction process.
-In this work, the feasibility of mechanical pretreatment on the N.gaditiana as source of EPA was evaluated.
+In this work, the feasibility of mechanical pretreatment on the N.gaditana as source of EPA was evaluated.
 Tests were carried out using two different solvents in order to study their effect on the extraction yield.

 When the sample was pretreated the amount of fatty acids extracted increased considerably: 2.35 times higher than that obtained without pretreatment using hexane and 2.83 times higher than fatty acids obtained without pretreatment using the mixture of C/M/W. FAs extracted increased with the increase of rotation speed and the highest extraction yields were obtained under B/DE equal to 1.0.